 Schaumburg Oral Surgeons Skilled in Facial Trauma

-At Associates for Oral & Maxillofacial Surgery, our oral surgeons are trained, skilled, and uniquely qualified to manage and treat facial traumas at our Schaumburg, Wheaton, and Downers Grove offices.
+At Elite Oral Surgery Partners, our oral surgeons are trained, skilled, and uniquely qualified to manage and treat facial traumas at our Schaumburg, Wheaton, and Downers Grove offices.
 By nature, injuries to the face tend to cause a high degree of emotional and physical trauma for patients.
 Therefore, the science and art of treating these types of injuries require special training involving a “hands on” approach and an understanding of how the treatment provided will influence the patient’s long-term function and appearance.

 The Most Common Types of Facial Trauma We See

 Motor vehicle accidents, accidental falls, sports injuries, interpersonal violence, and work-related injuries are the usual causes of facial trauma.
 Types of facial trauma can range from injuries of the teeth to extremely severe injuries involving your face’s skin and bones.
 Typically, facial injuries are classified as either soft tissue injuries (skin and gums), bony injuries (fractures), or injuries to special regions (such as your eyes, facial nerves, or salivary glands).
-Dr. Forfar is on staff at your local hospital to provide emergency room coverage for many types of facial injuries, including:
+Our oral surgery specialists are on staff at your local hospital to provide emergency room coverage for many types of facial injuries, including: